 - Using native OS open/save file dialogs.
 For Windows XP, you can use dialogs only in the DICOM Viewer style. - Request for confirmation before closing the DICOM Viewer. - Display Tooltips (the ToolTips box), Shortcuts and play Slideshows on the Tooltips.
-If the ToolTips box is unchecked, the tooltips are not displayed at all. - Showing the patient's name on the tab stub.
-The patient's name is taken from the PatientName(0010,0010) tag.
-The function is enabled by default.
+If the ToolTips box is unchecked, the tooltips are not displayed at all. - Transparent background for the windows with 3D models.
+Transparent background will be applied after the program is restarted.